By Aly | First published October 20, 2020 | Last modified November 29, 2022

 |Bed rest at home||9×|

-a Varies by type and stage of cancer; breast and prostate cancer notably have low risk (Timp et al., 2013). b Smoking on its own isn’t consistently associated with VTE (Lijfering, Rosendaal, & Cannegieter, 2010; Rabe et al., 2011).
+a Varies by type and stage of cancer (Baron et al., 1998; Timp et al., 2013).
+For breast and prostate cancer, one study found a 1.8-fold greater risk for breast cancer and 4.2-fold greater risk for prostate cancer relative to the general population (Baron et al., 1998). b Smoking on its own is not consistently associated with VTE (Lijfering, Rosendaal, & Cannegieter, 2010; Rabe et al., 2011).

 Thrombophilias, heritable and acquired, exist in significant percentages of the population and can lead to large increases in blood clot risk (Lijfering, Rosendaal, & Cannegieter, 2010).
 Moreover, they are often if not usually unknown (Morimont, Dogné, & Douxfils, 2020).
 This is due to the fact that screening for heritable thrombophilias is mainly based on family history, which has low sensitivity and poor predictive value for identifying people with these abnormalities (Morimont, Dogné, & Douxfils, 2020).
 Hence, many people are at increased risk of blood clots without realizing it.
 The table below shows the prevalences of a variety of thrombophilic abnormalities and their impacts on blood clot risk.

 |Factor V Leiden (homo.)||0.02%||1.5%||80×||–|